 These benign tumors are sometimes called melanocytomas.3 Dermal melanomas make up approximately 5% to 7% of all skin tumors15 and are more common in dark-haired dogs.
 They often look like either solitary, dark masses or are flat and wrinkly, but can also lack pigmentation altogether.15

-As already mentioned, dermal melanomas are rarely malignant, but when they are, they are really aggressive.
+As mentioned, dermal melanomas are rarely malignant, but they are aggressive when they are.

 - Skin melanomas are especially suspicious if located within a centimeter of a mucous membrane.5